-NCB conceived and created the teaching exercises; NCB led writing of the manuscript and created the figures.
-GMS contributed content and expertise to the teaching exercise, and provided edits to the manuscript.
-KA contributed pedagogical discussion (section 3.3) to the manuscript.
+Author contributions.
+NCB conceived and created the teaching exercises.
+NCB led writing of the paper and created the figures.
+GMS contributed content and expertise to the teaching exercise and provided edits to the paper.
+KA contributed the pedagogical discussion (Sect.
+3.3) to the paper.